filippocarastro/Project1/README.md

 Refer to [README](docs/source/quickstart.rst) for a quick start of how to use caravel_user_project

 Refer to [README](docs/source/index.rst) for this sample project documentation.

+This project is a Soc based on Caravel open source project.
+I have added a simple little core to integrate the RTC inside the microcontroller.
+The Risc-V can interface with it with LA and Wishbone busses.
+My source cod is under /verilog/rtl/RTCClock.v